Aliases for RIPK3 Gene

 GeneCards Summary for RIPK3 Gene

 RIPK3 (Receptor Interacting Serine/Threonine Kinase 3) is a Protein Coding gene.
-Among its related pathways are TNF signaling pathway and MyD88 cascade initiated on plasma membrane and Cytosolic sensors of pathogen-associated DNA.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and Cytosolic sensors of pathogen-associated DNA.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is RIPK2.
+An important paralog of this gene is RIPK4.

 UniProtKB/Swiss-Prot Summary for RIPK3 Gene